Généré par l'IA / Generated using AI

 • Landslide risks are influenced by human activity: for example, slopes can be weakened by the construction of infrastructure or land clearance.

-• The PEPR, coordinated by BRGM with CNRS and Grenoble Alpes University, is working hard to prevent and limit the impact of climate change.
+• The national research programme (PEPR) Risques (IRiMa), coordinated by BRGM with the CNRS and Grenoble Alpes University, is heavily involved in preventing and limiting the impacts of climate change.

 Here again, it is difficult to give a precise answer because of the lack of data.
 There are no global databases that exhaustively record all landslides.
 In France, the Landslide Database (BDMvt) suffers from this problem, particularly in uninhabited areas where these events are rarely recorded.
 Teams are working on the use of satellite imagery to systematically detect landslides, but further developments are still needed.